-Imagine a magician who drops coins into an ACME style portable hole only to remove them from a bagless change purse.
-Imagine a magician who ties a Japanese coin to a string and uses a paper fan to make the coin fly like a kite on a beach.
-Or imagine a magician who can pour the sound of jingling coins from a glass, with empty hands, before turning the sound into solid silver coins.
+Imagine a magician who drops coins into an ACME style portable hole only to remove them from a bagless change purse; or who ties a Japanese coin to a string and uses a paper fan to make the coin fly like a kite on a beach.
+Or imagine a magician who can pour the sound of jingling change from a glass, with empty hands, before turning the sound into solid silver coins.
 David Roth’s presentations with coins are technically innovative, playful, and exquisitely beautiful.

 Not including his own television appearances, Roth’s creations have been performed on Las Vegas stages, on an episode of The X-Files, and even during other magicians’ lectures.
 In Spain, magician and comedian Luis Piedrahita has presented a number of Roth’s routines on national television (acknowledging David by name as the creator).
 David’s work is not simply impressive, it is a reminder to other magicians of the lasting impact that they too can have on their craft.